 "Ma'am," Rosen asked, "how did you know I was at the game?"

 "I saw it on television," he said.

 "Why were you watching television on Rosh Hashanah?"

 Top 10 Sports Atonements

-Before I begin this list, let me say that one name that will not be on it is Kobe Bryant.
+Before I begin this list -- which, oddly enough, has no Jewish people on it -- let me say that one name that will not be on it is Kobe Bryant.
 I don't care what he's won since, or how he's kept his nose clean since: He should have gone to prison for taking advantage of that girl in Colorado, and he hasn't atoned for squat.

 8. Maurice Richard.
 "The Rocket" had led the Montreal Canadiens to Stanley Cup wins in 1944, 1946 and 1953.
 On March 13, 1955, he got into a fight, and when a referee tried to break it up, he hit the ref, too.
 The NHL suspended him for the rest of the season: One regular-season game that would determine the top seed for the Stanley Cup Playoffs, and the entirety of the Playoffs themselves.

 Angry Canadiens fans rioted in the streets of Montreal.
 The next day, Richard went on radio and TV, and, in French and English, asked the fans to stop.
 He said they shouldn't be doing this on his account, that he would take his punishment, and that he hoped the Canadiens could win the Cup without him.

 7. Eddie Shore.
 If what Richard did on March 13, 1955 was bad, and it was, what Shore did on December 12, 1933 was far worse.
 The Boston Bruins defenseman, who had already helped them win the 1929 Stanley Cup, was hit from behind by Toronto Maple Leafs' defenseman Frank "King" Clancy and crashed into the boards.